dell/ansible-powerflex/docs/modules/storagepool.rst

     policy (optional, str, favorAppIos)
       Policy to use for rebalance I/O priority.

-      ``unlimited`` Rebalance I/Os are not limited.
+      \ :literal:`unlimited`\  Rebalance I/Os are not limited.

-      ``limitNumOfConcurrentIos`` Limit the number of allowed concurrent rebalance I/Os.
+      \ :literal:`limitNumOfConcurrentIos`\  Limit the number of allowed concurrent rebalance I/Os.

-      ``favorAppIos`` Limit the number and bandwidth of rebalance I/Os when application I/Os are in progress.
+      \ :literal:`favorAppIos`\  Limit the number and bandwidth of rebalance I/Os when application I/Os are in progress.

     concurrent_ios_per_device (optional, int, None)